solyarisoftware/voskJs/README.md

 2. Use `voskjs` command line program to test Vosk transcript with specific models (some tests and command line usage [here](tests/README.md)).

-3. Use 'httpServer', a simple HTTP server to transcript speech files.
+3. Use `httpServer`, a simple HTTP server to transcript speech files.
 Or build your own server.
    Some usage examples [here](examples/).

-## Install
+## 🛍 Install

 ### 1. Install Vosk engine and this nodejs module